NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

         --learned_index=/result/pubmed_faiss_learn.index \
         --output_file=/result/pubmed_faiss_shard0.save

-This will break down the retrieval data into ``--total_shards`` shards, and add the data in shard id specified by ``--shard_id``.
-The result will be saved as a file specified by ``--output_file``.
-In the above example, it will create 10 sharding indexes.
+This command breaks the retrieval data into ``total_shards`` shards and adds the data in the shard specified by ``shard_id``.
+The result is saved to a file specified by ``output_file``.
+In the example above, 10 sharding indexes are created.

 Step 3.3: Merge the sharding indexes into final Faiss index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this step, it merges all the sharding indexes created in the previous step into the final Faiss index.
+This step merges all the sharding indexes created in the previous step into the final Faiss index.
 An example script is:

 .. code-block:: bash